Nausea: Common Causes and Natural Healing Strategies

 Essential oils may provide some quick and powerful relief from nausea.
 You may diffuse a single oil or a combination of several nausea-fighting essential oils.
 To reduce nausea, I recommend peppermint, lemon, or ginger.
 Yes, these are the same oils that I also recommended for nausea-reducing teas.

 You may even diffuse the oils of these powerful medicinal plants while sipping their tea for double support.
-Besides diffusing them, you may also add these essential oils to a cloth or rice bag as inhaling it through them.
+Besides diffusing them, you may also add these essential oils to a cloth or rice bag by inhaling them through them.
 You may massage them onto your skin or add them to a bath.
 Make sure to always use high-quality, therapeutic-, and food-grade essential oils (7, 8, 9, 10).

 essential oils, How To Use Essential Oils like a Pro